jauderho/dnscontrol-action/README.md

 ## Usage

 These are the three relevant sub commands to use with this action.
+This action uses an up-to-date image of dnscontrol to run the action.

 ### check